PlatosTwin/bayes_ab/README.md

     - Add test continuation assessment (decision, confidence, bounds)
     - Create formatted output
     - Add plotting for posteriors and differences from control
+- Implement Markov Chain Monte Carlo in place of Monte Carlo
 - Plot evolutions of posteriors with time

 ## References